marot/ash_computer/usage-rules.md

 1. **Always provide initial values**: All inputs must have initial values for immediate computation
 2. **Use meaningful names**: Name computers, inputs, vals, and events descriptively
 3. **Prefer pattern matching**: Use pattern matching in compute functions for automatic dependency detection
-4. **Return computers from events**: Event handlers must always return an updated computer struct
+4. **Return input changes from events**: Event handlers must return a map of input changes, not the full executor
 5. **Use events for complex updates**: Encapsulate multi-input updates in named events
 6. **Leverage dependency chains**: Build complex computations through chained vals
 7. **Consider stateful mode carefully**: Only use stateful computers when previous values are needed
 8. **Document with descriptions**: Use description fields for clarity
 9. **Test computation chains**: Verify that updates cascade correctly through dependencies
+10. **Use frames for batching**: Use start_frame/commit_frame to batch multiple input changes efficiently

 ## Common Patterns